sikopet/blog/posts/splunk.md

 Forwarders (INPUT/PARSING)

+* consume data on the machines where the data originates and then forward it to an indexer
 * Universal Forwarder - Splunk minus indexing and searching
 * Full installation of Splunk can be configured as:
  * light forwarder (deprecated in 6.0) - no parsing, just sending of raw data to indexer